lee-zhg/intro-visual-recognition-object-detection/README.md

     ![Custom Model 08](docs/images/custommodel08.png)

-1. If you did everything correctly, you should have
+1. Up to this point, you should have

     * totally 30 images
     * 15 of them are `ThumbUp`